 Yukon population estimate

-The Wood Frog is the only common and widespread amphibian in Yukon, and it is found as far north as Ney Khwi Vun on the Old Crow Flats.
+The Wood Frog is the only common and widespread amphibian in the Yukon, and it is found as far north as Ney Khwi Vun on the Old Crow Flats.
 It lives in a variety of habitats and adults can be found well away from water.
 They gather together to breed in clear, shallow ponds from late April through June, often with some ice still on the water.
 The Wood Frog thrives in the north because it grows quickly and can tolerate cold.
 Wood Frogs hibernate in winter.
-They actually freeze solid in cold temperatures, but protect their cells from damage by producing their own antifreeze!
+They actually freeze solid in cold temperatures, but protect their cells from damage by producing their own antifreeze.

 Adults eat insects, worms, snails and other small invertebrates.
 Tadpoles feed on various plants and algae.